+Senate Agriculture & Natural Resources Bill Status: Scheduled for House Third Reading on June 3rd.
 Title: Concerning creation of the agriculture and drought resiliency fund, and, in connection therewith, transferring money from the general fund to the fund and making an appropriation.
 Summary: SB 234 creates a short-lived agriculture and drought resiliency fund in the Colorado Department of Agriculture with a one-time \$3 million General Fund transfer from the current fiscal year's budget.
 The Department of Agriculture would use the fund to anticipate, prepare for, mitigate, adapt to, or respond to events, trends, or climatological disturbances related to drought or climate."
 The bill directs the development of a "hay bank" to provide "adequate resources for livestock in times of drought" and "supporting recovery of grazing lands following wildfire(s)."
 The fund is repealed September 1, 2022.
 Comments:

-SB21-237 Create Forest Health Council in Department of Natural Resources SWCD Position: Monitor CWC Position: Discussion Sponsors: Senate (Donovan), House (McCluskie) Committee of Senate Agriculture & Natural Resources Reference: Bill Status: Passed out of Senate and scheduled for consideration by the House Agriculture, Livestock and Water Committee on May 20th.
+SB21-237 Create Forest Health Council in Department of Natural Resources (PASSED & AWAITING GOVERNOR'S CONSIDERATION) SWCD Position: Monitor CWC Position: Discussion Sponsors: Senate (Donovan), House (McCluskie) Committee of Senate Agriculture & Natural Resources Reference: Bill Status: Passed and awaiting governor's consideration.
 Title: Concerning creation of the Colorado Forest Health Council in the Department of Natural Resources, and, in connection therewith, repealing the forest health advisory council within the state forest service.